 The results suggest that, for all materials except manganese, the quantities required exceed current annual production by an order of magnitude, up to 96 times.
-In the case of nickel and cobalt, the required quantities are significantly higher than estimated global reserves.
-Since the data in Table 8 represent an optimistic estimate that does not take into account the need for replacement of worn-out cells and batteries, nor does it consider the fact that ore grade will decline, the conclusion is that the planned decarbonization trajectory is unlikely to be achieved.
+In the case of nickel and cobalt the required quantities are significantly higher than global reserves.
+Since the data in Table VII represents an optimistic estimate that does not take into account the need to replace worn-out cells and batteries, nor does it consider the fact that ore grade will decline, the conclusion is that the planned decarbonization trajectory is unlikely to be achieved.

-The data in Table 9 show the necessary quantities of critical minerals for the production of solar panels planned for 2050.
-According to the data given in Table 1, achieving net-zero emissions of CO2 by 2050 requires that the total installed power of solar power plants be increased by 26,296 GW.
-The specific quantities of key minerals for the construction of solar power plants are given in Table 4 and expressed in kg per each MW of installed power (kg/MW).
-The total amount of required materials is given in Table 9.
+The data in Table VIII show the necessary quantities of critical minerals for the production of solar panels planned for 2050.
+According to the data given in Table I, achieving net-zero-emissions of CO_2 by 2050 requires that the total installed power of solar power plants be increased by 26296 GW.
+The specific quantities of key minerals for the construction of solar power plants are given in Table III and expressed in kg per each MW of installed power, [kg/MW].
+The total amount of required materials is given in Table VIII.
 As in the previous Table, the data presented do not take into account the need to replace solar panels that have reached the end-of-life.
-Implementing the current decarbonization plan would require a total amount of silver more than 40 times greater than the current annual demand, exceeding estimated global reserves by more than 1.7 times.
+Implementing the current decarbonization plan would require a total amount of silver more than 40 times greater than current annual demand, exceeding global reserves by more than 1.7 times.
 The energy required to produce solar-grade silicon is nearly twice the current annual global electricity use.